 Get back more screen space with full-screen and presentation modes

 Opera lets you browse with more screen by giving you the option to browse with full-screen and presentation modes.
 Full-screen mode hides the menu bar from view but keeps your tab bar, and the combined address and search bar visible.

 To turn fullscreen mode on or off on Mac, go to.
 Windows and Linux users can go to the and select Full screen.

 Presentation mode will hide all menus and toolbars, allowing the page to fill the entire screen.
 This is particularly useful when projecting your screen.

-To turn presentation mode on or off, go to.
+To turn presentation mode on or off, for Mac users, go to.

 In either of these modes, you can access your menu bar by hovering your mouse at the top of your screen.
 Each can be exited by pressing Esc.

 Display video in a separate frame, always on top

 Video pop out allows you to watch a video at the same time as you are doing other things.
 Go to a video page, and run the video.
 When you hover your mouse over the video, you should see a pop-out button at the top of the video frame.
 Click the button, and the video detaches from the page.
 Now you can switch to another tab or even another application, and the video floats on top until you dismiss it.